 By the end of the game, I was heavily attached to all six of the crewmembers, those who were presented to me only three hours earlier as stick-men and women have now become so much more.
 I’ve been reading their emails, spying on their private moments and even observing them when they thought they were along. this is why, when I started my second playthrough with the commentary on, things felt fresh and new even though I’d just finished my first playthrough.
 I saw the characters from a new perspective, something that can only be gained by playing through and experiencing all of the interactions first-hand in this amazing narrative game.

 Tacoma is a carefully put together piece of art in the narrative-story driven genre of games.
 The team at Fullbright have taken everything they learnt from Gone Home and improved on everything from the pacing to the delivery of the story, only without such an emotional ending this time.
 The majority of your time will be investigating spirit-like reconstructions as you look into the crew members lives and create a bond with each of these people who are no longer aboard the ship.
-Tacoma isn’t a long game, but it’s a game which will stick with you and make you want to go back for more, even if it’s just to listen to the director’s commentary.
-Highly recommend to fans of story-driven games like Firewatch, The Station, Gone Home, and The Invisible Hours.
+Tacoma isn’t a long game, but it’s a game that will stick with you and make you want to go back for more, even if it’s just to listen to the director’s commentary.